COMMEMORATING THE ANNIVERSARY OF

 15TH FEBRUARY 1942

-The MINT Museum of Toys curated a special guided tour and fighter plane making programme for the Battle for Singapore initiative 2024.
+The MINT Museum of Toys curates a special guided tour and activity programme for the Battle for Singapore initiative every year highlighting the museum’s Second World War Toy Collection.

 An initiative organised by the National Heritage Board under: